 People bring samples of hair, skin, and debris, such as dried scabs, dust, and lint, to their doctor to prove the infestation is real.
 People may put the samples on a microscope slide or carry them in a container.
 Delusional parasitosis most often affects people over 50 and women but is very rare.

 Some people with delusional parasitosis may have a disorder that causes them to excessively worry about their health (illness anxiety disorder Illness Anxiety Disorder Illness anxiety disorder is preoccupation with having or acquiring a serious disorder.
 People are so worried that they are or might become ill that they become very distressed and have difficulty... read more , formerly known as hypochondriasis), or they may have become aware of some parasitic disorder (for example, scabies Scabies Infestation Scabies is a parasitic skin infestation caused by mites.
 Scabies usually spreads from person to person through physical contact.
 People with scabies have severe itching, even though there are... read more ) from the media or may have been in contact with a person infected by it.
-Some people with delusional parasitosis also have a mental disorder, such as schizophrenia, depression, anxiety, or obsessive-compulsive disorder, but most do not.
-Abuse of certain drugs (such as cocaine or methamphetamine) or withdrawal after prolonged use of alcohol can also lead to delusional parasitosis (see Withdrawal symptoms Withdrawal symptoms Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more ).
+Some people with delusional parasitosis also have a mental health condition, such as schizophrenia, depression, anxiety, or obsessive-compulsive disorder, but most do not.
+Abuse of certain illicit drugs (such as cocaine or methamphetamine) or withdrawal after prolonged use of alcohol can also lead to delusional parasitosis (see Symptoms/Delirium tremens...
+Withdrawal symptoms Alcohol (ethanol) is a depressant (it slows down brain and nervous system functioning).
+Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma,... read more ).

 Delusional parasitosis is sometimes difficult for doctors to diagnose because many actual skin disorders, such as allergies, dermatitis, or real parasites, also cause the itching sensations.
 Also, skin sores or irritation caused by the person's scratching and use of chemicals may look like other skin disorders.

-Doctors base the diagnosis on a physical examination and the person's history, including any history of drug use or mental disorders.
+Doctors base the diagnosis on a physical examination and the person's history, including any history of medication or substance use or mental disorders.
 Doctors may do skin scrapings and sometimes blood tests to rule out real infestations and other diseases.
-If a real infestation has been ruled out, examination by a doctor who specializes in mental health disorders (psychiatrist) may be helpful to determine whether delusional parasitosis is part of a mental disorder.
+If a real infestation has been ruled out, examination by a doctor who specializes in mental health conditions (psychiatrist) may be helpful to determine whether delusional parasitosis is part of a mental health condition.

 Delusional parasitosis treatment is best coordinated between a doctor who specializes in skin disorders (called a dermatologist) and a psychiatrist.
 The dermatologist does a thorough evaluation to make sure that there are no actual parasites.
 The person is then referred to a psychiatrist so that their delusion can be treated.